What Is a Nonstress Test?

 - You have low levels of amniotic fluid

 The NST is safe for you and your baby.
 Your doctor will take your blood pressure before the test.
 Then, you'll lie down with two belts around your belly.
 One measures your baby's heartbeat and the other measures contractions.
+(If you’re carrying twins, you’ll have two belts to check their heartbeats.)
 Your doctor will check your blood pressure from time to time while they test your baby.

 When you feel the baby kick or move, you may press a button so your doctor can see how the baby's heartbeat changed while moving.
 The test will take about 20 minutes.